-Alternate Title(s): Laughing for Living; Loneliness/Private Enemy #1-OA; Loss and Separation-OA; Psychology Of Later Life-OA; Psychosocial Development OA
+Alternate Title(s): Coping With Loss & Loneliness-OA; Psychology Of Later Life-OA; Psychosocial Developments Of Later Life-OA; Conscious Aging-OA

 Self-Hypnosis and Meditation

 PSYC 525

 A practical and experimental workshop designed to acquaint one with altered states of consciousness.
 A person will learn to use these states for stress reduction, self-healing, and personal growth.
 (FT)